Rosa López: 2010–present: New albums and television shows

 In 2015, López was part of the talent show for songwriters Hit - la canción (Spanish version of Irish format The Hit), aired on TVE 1.
-In the show López picked to perform the song "Me da igual", which was released as a single.
+In the show, López picked to perform the song "Me da igual", which was released as a single.
 On 10 February 2015, in the show's finale, "Me da igual" was voted the winner by the audience.
 It peaked at number 11 on the Spanish Singles Chart.

 On 31 March 2015, López performed at the special concert show Eurovision Song Contest's Greatest Hits in London, produced by the BBC and the EBU, which commemorated the 60th anniversary of the Eurovision Song Contest.

-On 14 July 2016, López was announced to join the cast of the fifth season of television show Tu cara me suena, in which celebrity contestants impersonate a different iconic music artist on stage each week.
+On 14 July 2016, López was announced to join the cast of the fifth season of the television show Tu cara me suena, in which celebrity contestants impersonate a different iconic music artist on stage each week.
 The season premiered on 7 October 2016 on Antena 3.
 In the season finale that took place on 4 March 2017, she finished in second place.
 In 2016, López, along with the rest of contestants from the first season of Operación Triunfo, starred in the television special OT: El Reencuentro, which commemorated the 15th anniversary of the show.
 OT: El Reencuentro consisted of three docu-show episodes and a live concert that was aired on La 1 from Palau Sant Jordi in Barcelona on 31 October 2016 with 4.1 million viewers.

-On 26 May 2017, López released the single "Ahora pienso en mí", which preceded the release of her eight studio album Kairós, on 30 June 2017.
+On 26 May 2017, López released the single "Ahora pienso en mí", which preceded the release of her eighth studio album Kairós, on 30 June 2017.
 The release of the album coincided in time with the premiere on 26 June 2017 of a six-episode reality television series starred by López, Soy Rosa, which focuses on her personal and professional life.
 The series aired on Ten.

 2002: Eurovision Song Contest

 In the finale of the Eurovision phase of Operación Triunfo, the audience decided that Rosa would represent Spain in the Eurovision Song Contest to be held in Tallinn, Estonia on 22 May 2002, with the song "Europe's Living a Celebration".

 Rosa performed the song "Europe's Living a Celebration", accompanied by fellow Operación Triunfo contestants David Bisbal, David Bustamante, Chenoa, Gisela and Geno Machado as backing singers and finished in 7th position with 81 points, despite being tipped to win by the Spanish media.
-Yet the broadcast achieved an audience of 14,380,000 viewers in Spain (85.2% Share), becoming the most watched program in the history of television in Spain since the arrival of private broadcasters (1990).
-It remained the most watched television broadcast in Spain until it was surpassed by the final of UEFA Euro 2008.
+Yet the broadcast achieved an audience of 14,380,000 viewers in Spain (85.2% Share), becoming the most-watched programme in the history of television in Spain since the arrival of private broadcasters (1990).
+It remained the most-watched television broadcast in Spain until it was surpassed by the final of UEFA Euro 2008.